-Are you thinking about renovating your home; even doing something relatively simple like remodelling your kitchen cupboards or making your bathroom en suite?
+Are you thinking about renovating your home, even doing something relatively simple like remodelling your kitchen cupboards or making your bathroom en suite?
 Whatever renovations are on the cards, you need to take care of one detail first.
 Inform your home insurance provider of your intentions.
-It’s essential that your home insurer knows what your plans are for 2 reasons:
+It’s essential that your home insurer knows what your plans are for two reasons:

 - To temporarily update your policy with optional add-ons to cover the renovation process and associated risks.